PixelMojo

 A modern growth stack is not just a collection of software; it's an integrated system designed to provide a 360-degree view of the customer journey and enable high-velocity experimentation.
 It is typically built on three core pillars.

-1. Deep Analytics & Attribution
+1. Deep Analytics & Attribution: Moving Beyond Surface Metrics

 This is where you move from counting pageviews to understanding behavior.
 These tools answer the "why" behind the "what."

-2. Experimentation & Conversion Optimization
+2. Experimentation & Conversion Optimization: Your Strategic Laboratory

 This is your laboratory.
 It's where you turn your insights and hypotheses into controlled, data-driven tests.

-3. Customer Lifecycle & Retention
+3. Customer Lifecycle & Retention: Maximizing Lifetime Value

 This is your engine for maximizing LTV.
 These tools automate communication based on user behavior, not just a marketing calendar.